2nd Light Cavalry Lancers Regiment of the Imperial Guard (Dutch)

-The 2e régiment de chevau-légers lanciers de la Garde Impériale (English: 2nd Regiment of Light Cavalry Lancers of the Imperial Guard) was a light cavalry regiment in Napoleon I's Imperial Guard.

-They were formed in 1810, after the Kingdom of Holland was annexed by France, but their original purpose was to serve as hussars of the Dutch Royal Guard.
-The units, who were of an elite order, were known for their loyalty and military might, as well as their professionalism in and out of battle.
+The 2nd Light Cavalry Lancers Regiment of the Imperial Guard (French: 2e régiment de chevau-légers lanciers de la Garde Impériale) was a light cavalry regiment of the French Imperial Army's Imperial Guard.
+Initially intended to serve as hussars in the Dutch royal guard, the regiment was raised in 1810 after the First French Empire annexed the Kingdom of Holland.
+It was known throughout the French army for its loyalty and military abilities, as well as its professionalism on and off the battlefield.

 Origin

 At the time of its annexation by France in 1810, the Royal Guard of the Kingdom of Holland contained a battalion of grenadiers and a regiment of horse guards that combined squadrons of cuirassiers and hussars.
-Napoleon decreed that these men would transfer to the Imperial Guard, with the infantry becoming the 3e Régiment de Grenadiers-à-Pied and the cavalry retraining to become a new regiment of lancers modelled on the existing Polish regiment.
-They were given a new scarlet uniform (copied, except the colour, from Polish lancers uniform).
+Napoleon decreed that these men would transfer to the Imperial Guard, with the infantry becoming the 3rd Foot Grenadier Regiment of the Imperial Guard and the cavalry retraining to become a new regiment of lancers modelled on the existing 1st Polish Light Cavalry Regiment of the Imperial Guard.
+They were given a new scarlet uniform (copied, except the colour, from the Polish lancers uniform).
 They also received a new leader - Col. Baron Pierre David de Colbert-Chabanais - under whom they were known formally as the 2nd Light Horse Lancers of the Imperial Guard (2e régiment de chevaux-légers des Lanciers de la Garde Impériale).